archethic-foundation/archethic-ledger/README.md

-# ArchEthic Ledger Device Application (Nano S)
+# Archethic Ledger Device Application (Nano S)

-This is a BOLOS application which can be to interact with ArchEthic TestNet using Ledger Nano S Device.
+This is a BOLOS application which can be to interact with Archethic TestNet using Ledger Nano S Device.

 ## Prerequisite